pacoispaco/coral/notes.md

 ## The purpose of the Twitchspot taxonomy system

-The main purpose of the system is to provide a number of read-only API services for searching for and looking up scientific and vernaculat names of animals and plants, based on source data from authoratative sources.
+The main purpose of the system is to provide a number of read-only API services for searching for and looking up scientific and vernacular names in different languages of animals and plants, based on source data from authoratative sources.

 To begin with the system will handle bird names and taxonomies.
 Eventually I'll try other living animals, as well as plants.